industrial-edge/Shopfloor-to-Cloud-Connectivity/README.md

 ## General task

 Gathering of energy data from various controllers and converting it to a standardized form in a southbound Edge Device with no internet access.

 Central monitoring of energy data from multiple locations in dashboards, with a strict separation between Automation Cell Network (Southbound) and Datacenter (Northbound).
-Because there is no direct connection between Southbound and the connected PLCs with the Internet, this guideline minimize the security risk.
+Because there is no direct connection between Southbound and the connected PLCs with the Internet, this guideline minimizes security risks.

 Sharing the standardized data with a northbound Edge Device, with internet connectivity, via MQTT.

-Structuring the energy data in asset models according to the asset design in MindSphere in the northbound Edge Device and forwarding them to MindSphere.
+Structuring the energy data in asset models according to the asset design in Insights Hub in the northbound Edge Device and forwarding them to Insights Hub.